jh3nd3rs0n/jargyle/README.md

 Also the configuration file can be supplemented with command line options and/or can be combined with multiple configuration files.

-### 3. 6.
-Running Jargyle with a Monitored Configuration File
+### 4. 6.
+Running with a Monitored Configuration File

 You can run Jargyle with a configuration file to be monitored for any changes to be applied to the running configuration.